The Dovecote

 The Walled Garden

-Admiral Rodney and Church
+Admiral Rodney and St Leonard's

 Wollaton Historical & Conservation Society